http://www.kaweahriver.org

 • 1997 saw several First Descents of Kaweah tributaries

-• Coming attraction: First Descent of Roaring River Falls in Kings Canyon National Park.
-Stay tuned.
+• Coming attraction: First Descent of Roaring River Falls by Aaron Root in Kings Canyon National Park.
+(10 years in the waiting...still waiting)

 More Weather Information